 - How long and in what capacity have you known the applicant?

-- Please comment on the applicant’s academic, linguistic, and personal preparation for the study plan, especially as they relate to Boren Fellowship objectives.
+- Please comment on the applicant’s academic, linguistic, and personal preparation for the study plan, especially as they relate to Boren Fellowships objectives.
 Please comment on the feasibility of the applicant’s ability to carry out the plan in the allotted time.
 If possible, comment on the applicant’s understanding of the relationship between his or her plan and U.S. national security, broadly defined, as well as his or her career interests.

 - Please add anything else that you think is relevant for the reviewers to know.